mickelsonm/aws-ec2-lister/README.md

    GOOS=darwin; GOARCH=386; go build -o darwin-ec2-lister
    ```

+## How do I deploy/administrate it?

+Once the binary is built, I upload the binary up to an S3 bucket.

+Next, I give users the `install-example.sh` script, which they copy to their
+machine, rename it if they want to, give it execute permission, and just run it.

+>>Note: It assumes these users are authorized to access the associate AWS resources.

+To make life easier...I setup an alias for this in my `.bash_profile` file:

+    alias aws-instance-list='. ~/bin/aws-instance-lister.sh'

+On any updates to the lister...all the user has to run is and they get the latest:

+    /path/to/lister-script.sh --latest

+>>Note: You could implement a nicer versioning scheme/strategy instead.

 ## How to contribute?

-While this wasn't really designed for a general public audience, if there's a way it can be achieved, then please
-feel free to submit a pull request for review!
+While this wasn't really designed for a general public audience, if there's a way it can be achieved, then please feel free to submit a pull request for review!

 ## License